ianozsvald/notes_to_self/README.md

 ### `groupby`

+`gpby = df.groupby` generates a `groupby.generic.DataFrameGroupBy`.
+This has a `__len__`, `gpby.groups` shows the a dict of keys for the groups and the indices that match the rows.

+`for group in gpby:` generates a tuple of `(name, subset_dataframe)`, the `subset_dataframe` has all the columns including the group keys. `.groups` generates this entire list of groups as a dict, index into it using e.g. `gpby.groups[('-', '-', 'Canada')]` to retrieve the indices (and use `df.loc[indices]`) to fetch the rows.

+`gpby` calls such as `mean` are delegated.

-Categoricals have a weird memory behaviour in 1.0 in `groupby`, must pass in `observed=True` on the `groupby` else it stalls and eats a lot of RAM: https://github.com/pandas-dev/pandas/issues/30552
+Categoricals have a non-obvious memory behaviour in 1.0 in `groupby`, must pass in `observed=True` on the `groupby` else it stalls and eats a lot of RAM: https://github.com/pandas-dev/pandas/issues/30552 It builds the cartesian product of all possible categorical groups with the default arguments which might take some time and RAM.

 ### `merge`